 The 21-mile-long Ajo Mountain Drive is the most popular drive in the monument.
 The mostly unpaved, one-way loop meanders through the foothills of the Ajo Range and takes about two hours to complete.
 The scenery is pretty spectacular.
 Although the road is narrow in places with several sharp turns, the route is fine for a truck camper rig with a high clearance (I passed another truck camper during my time there, an Outfitter Apex Pop-Up).
 Highlights of the Ajo Mountain Drive include the narrow and winding climb towards Diablo Canyon (this part of the drive is actually paved due to previous wash outs), and the approach to Arch Canyon (the only location within the park the boasts a natural arch).
 Several numbered pullouts can be found along the route (make sure you get the guidebook at the Kris Eggle Visitor’s Center which explains about these pullouts).
 The drive also offers three covered picnic areas, including one at the main Diablo Mountain overlook, one at Arch Canyon, and the other at Estes Canyon.

 At this point you’re probably wondering about the camping opportunities.
 Unfortunately, dispersed camping isn’t permitted in the monument, but it is at the Gunsight Wash BLM area just a few miles north of the park.
-This is a great area to set up camp.
+This is a great area to set up camp for the night.
 When were there the area was well used with over two dozen RV’s boondocked there.
 Even so, there was plenty of room for more rigs with privacy to spare.
-Another boondocking area worth checking out is on Darby Wells Road near Ajo, Arizona.
+Another BLM boondocking area worth checking out is on Darby Wells Road near Ajo, Arizona.
 This area is prettier, but is further from the monument.
-If you prefer something closer, Organ Pipe Cactus National Monument offers two campgrounds with no hookups, Twin Peaks Campground which has 174 sites for RV’s, and the Alamo Campground which has four sites.
+If you prefer something closer and more organized, the monument offers two campgrounds with no hookups, Twin Peaks Campground which has 174 sites for RV’s, and the tiny Alamo Campground which has four sites.
 The website says Alamo Campground is for tents only, but the park rangers told me that small rigs like truck campers and van conversions can stay there with no problem.

 Be aware that Organ Pipe National Monument gets a lot of vehicle traffic.
 Highway 85 cuts through the heart of the park, terminating in the tiny village of Lukeville, the entry point into Mexico.
 This is the route that most Americans take to visit nearby Rocky Point in Mexico, a popular tourist destination.
 There are two manned border patrol check points on the highway, including one at the entrance to the park.
 If you need to fuel up your rig, the best places to do it are in Ajo, a small town north of the monument, and Lukeville where there’s a large gas station.
 Both places sell diesel.

 If you’re looking for a terrific overland opportunity in the southern Arizona with loads of nature, you should really check out Organ Pipe Cactus National Monument.
 The park’s unspoiled beauty gives you an opportunity to explore and see Arizona how it used to be.
-I’m ashamed to admit it, last month’s trip to was my first time visiting the park.
+I’m ashamed to admit it, last month’s trip was my first time visiting the park.
 I think the proximity to my home and the fact it was so close meant I could go at any time.
 I kept putting it off.
 Fortunately, I corrected this oversight and spent an amazing three days there.
-If you enjoy Arizona’s Sonoran Desert, too, then you’ll love what Organ Pipe Cactus National Monument has to offer.
+If you enjoy the beauty of the Sonoran Desert, too, then you’ll love what Organ Pipe Cactus National Monument has to offer.
 In my opinion, it’s even better than Saguaro National Park in Tucson.
 As for the drives, on a scale of 1 to 10 with 1 being the easiest and 10 being the hardest, I’d give the Puerto Blanco Drive a difficulty rating of 2 and the Ajo Mountain Drive a difficulty rating of 1.
-For scenery, I’d give both a 10.
+For the scenery and unspoiled beauty, I’d give both a 10.